Bhakti5555/Student-Registration-Form-Flask-/README.md

 # Student-Registration-Form-Flask-
-A Flask-based Student Registration Dashboard with CRUD operations, Jinja2 templates, and a simple UI for managing student records.
+Built a mini web dashboard using Flask to manage student records with add, view, update, and delete features.
+Used Jinja2 templating, routing, and persistent data handling to create a functional and user-friendly system.